emzudemo/goal-donor/SUPABASE_SETUP.md

 ---

-## Step 4: Enable OAuth Providers
+## Step 4: Enable OAuth Providers (Optional)

-Now you need to configure which login methods users can use.
+**Note:** Email/password authentication already works!
+OAuth providers are optional extras.

+If you want to add Google, GitHub, or other social login options, follow these steps:

 ### Enable Google Authentication